 regularly, even while making large-scale changes.
 Feature toggles can also have a profound

-impact on how you deploy software, as you’ll see shortly.
-Figure 43 shows how feature toggle
+impact on the way you deploy software, as you’ll see shortly.
+Figure 44 shows how feature toggle

 You start with several replicas of v1 of your app running.

-The idea with promotion deployments (AKA promotion workflows) is to deploy your code across multiple environments (a topic you’ll learn about in Part 6), starting with pre-production environments (e.g., dev, stage), and ending up in your production environment, with the hope that you can catch issues in the pre-production environments before they affect production, as shown in Figure 45:
+In promotion deployments (aka promotion workflows), you deploy your code across multiple environments (a topic you’ll learn about in Part 6), starting with preproduction environments (e.g., dev, stage), and ending up in your production environment.
+You’re hoping to catch issues in the preproduction environments before they affect production, as shown in Figure 45.

 Let’s say you have three environments: dev, stage, and prod.
 Initially, v1 of your app is running in all three of those environments.